 If a doctor sees something questionable on your screening mammogram, it’s natural you’ll worry.

 Many suspicious areas found in these tests aren’t breast cancer, but your doctor will need to take a closer look at them to be safe.
 So you might need another imaging test or a biopsy.

 What Happens With a Screening Mammogram?

 A technician will position your breast between two plates.
-She’ll then flatten and compress it to get a better image.
+They’ll then flatten and compress it to get a better image.
 Each breast is X-rayed in two different positions: from top to bottom and side to side.
 It can be uncomfortable, but the entire process takes about 20 minutes.

 Then the images get checked for possible signs of cancer.

 The American Cancer Society recommends women ages 40 to 44 should have a choice to start yearly screening mammograms if they would like.
 Women ages 45 to 54 should have a mammogram each year, and those 55 years and over should continue getting mammograms every one to two years.
 But not all groups agree.
 The U.S. Preventive Services Task Force recommends screening every 2 years from ages 50 through 74.
 They also recommend the decision to start yearly screening mammograms before age 50 should be an individual one.

 If your doctor tells you you're at high risk for breast cancer, or you have close family members who got the disease at an early age, you might want to consider getting screened earlier.
 When to start having mammograms is a decision between you and your doctor.

 Most experts recommend you continue to have these screenings as long as you are in good health and are expected to live at least another 10 years.